 Length of Tour: 3 hrs / Cost: RM140 for adults, RM90 for kids

 Again, I can’t recommend Dev’s Adventure Tours enough.
 An annual TripAdvisor winner, their tour guides are knowledgeable and highly professional.
 They make the tours a lot of fun too.
 It’s worth noting that booking two or more tours with them will entitle you to discounts.
 Follow the link for information on Dev’s Adventure Tours package rates.

 We didn’t do it but sailing cruises are another popular activity in Langkawi.
 Fast becoming a sailing destination, many believe that Langkawi’s 99 islands are best enjoyed by boat.
-With shared cruises starting at RM 450 and private charters at RM 2,750, Damai Indah Luxury Cruises appears to be one of the most popular cruise operators.
-Klook offers several Langkawi cruise options as well.
+You can choose from several Langkawi cruises on Klook.